-The average Invisalign Express treatment only takes about six months to complete.
+The average Invisalign Express treatment only takes about 3–6 months to complete.

-At-home clear aligners have a very similar treatment timeline and are generally considered the quickest orthodontic treatment available.
+At-home clear aligners have a very similar treatment timeline and they’re often the quickest orthodontic treatment available.
 However, some people prefer seeing a dentist in person during treatment.
 If that sounds like you, Invisalign Express could be a great option, since its average treatment times are around the same.

-Six months is a lot quicker than Invisalign and ClearCorrect’s 12-18-month timeframe.
+3–6 months is a lot quicker than Invisalign and ClearCorrect’s 12–18 month timeframe.
 But that difference is often because those comprehensive treatments are selected for severe misalignments, which take more time to correct.

 Although home aligners provide more convenience by allowing you to complete treatment entirely from home, Invisalign Express has its own convenient attributes.
 We determine our convenience rating by considering not just the treatment timeline, but also startup difficulty and how long it takes to receive your aligners.

-Getting started with Invisalign Express is easier than getting started with home aligners because your dentist handles most of the process.
+Getting started with Invisalign Express is easier than with home aligners because your dentist handles most of the process.

 You will need to schedule an appointment with a dentist to begin treatment.
 However, unlike with home aligners, you won’t need to take any impressions or photos of your teeth yourself.
-Your dentist and their team of technicians will take your x-rays and impressions in office, ensuring that they are accurate and precise.
-So, all the hard work is done for you.
+Your dentist and their team of technicians will take your X-rays and impressions in their office, ensuring that they are accurate and precise.

-The wait time to get your treatment plan prepped and Invisalign Express aligners shipped is around four weeks.
+The wait time to receive your treatment plans and Invisalign Express aligners is around four weeks.

-The wait time for home aligner companies to process your impressions, create a treatment plan and send out your custom aligners varies.
-But, it could take up to six weeks.
-With Invisalign Express, you’ll be able to start treatment in just about four weeks, which is about average for in-office treatments.
-So, Invisalign Express has home aligners beat when it comes to turnaround times.
-However, keep in mind that Invisalign Express aligners are shipped to your dentist, not your home.
+Home aligner companies can take up to eight weeks to process your impressions, create a treatment plan, and send out your custom aligners.
+With Invisalign Express, you’ll be able to start treatment in just around four weeks, which is about average for in-office treatments.
+However, keep in mind that Invisalign ships your aligners to your dentist, not your home.
 You’ll need to schedule an office visit to pick them up.

-Getting started with Invisalign Express is very simple since your doctor will be doing most of the work.
+Getting started with Invisalign Express is very simple, since your doctor will do most of the work.
 The shorter treatment time is also convenient.
 However, required monthly dental visits can be somewhat time-consuming.

-Most adults agree that the best looking orthodontic option is the least visible one.
+Most adults agree that the best-looking orthodontic option is the least visible one.
 A key selling point of all clear aligner products is that they are much less noticeable than braces.
-For this reason, all clear aligners products tend to score well in terms of Appearance, and Invisalign Express is no exception.
+For this reason, all clear aligners products score well in appearance, and Invisalign Express is no exception.

-That said, not all clear aligners are created the same.
-While they’re all made from transparent, BPA-free plastic, variations in manufacturing processes cause each brand to look slightly different.
+That said, clear aligners aren’t all identical.
+While they’re all made from BPA-free plastic, variations in materials and manufacturing processes cause each brand to look slightly different.

-Invisalign Express aligners appear frosted, so they tend to match our naturally matte teeth.
+Invisalign Express aligners appear frosted, so they match our naturally matte teeth.

 Our teeth are porous, which makes their surfaces appear matte.
-Some home aligner brands use a shiny plastic material, which can look unnatural.
-Because of this, we prefer frosted, textured aligners.
+Some home aligner brands use a shiny plastic material, which can reflect light and look unnaturally shiny.
+As a result, Invisalign’s frosted, textured aligners can blend in better with your real teeth.
 Still, some customers actually like the shininess of other brands, as they feel it gives their smile a gleam.
 So, it’s an entirely personal preference.

-Many at-home clear aligners are cut straight across the top, instead of trimmed to match the gumline.
+Some at-home clear aligner companies cut their aligners straight across the top, instead of trimming them to match the gum line.
 Invisalign’s scalloped look is less noticeable, so it’s often more visually appealing.
-But, home aligners that cover the gums can use them as an anchor to apply up to 4X the amount of force.
-Although dentists can equal or surpass that power by incorporating attachments.
+This study shows that straight-cut aligners are more retentive, but dentists can match or surpass that power by incorporating attachments.